This extract is from my memoir, coming in the summer!

 Our friends presented us with a photo of Judy holding Duchy with me, my hand on his back, at the water’s edge.
 The wooden black frame forms the word, Family.
 Duchy made us a family and remained our loyal son for eighteen years.

 After Duchy received his “Good Canine Certificate,” which I hung in my office’s waiting room, I took him to agility training, another way to boost his confidence and socialize him.
 After a couple of classes, we realized he was a people pleaser and could care less about competition.
 One class, made up of women with little Shetland Collies, seemed bred for serious competition with their focused, well-bred owners.
 The collies looked straight ahead while running up the ramps, through the tunnels, and the hoops.
 Like the students who got all A’s in school, they had their eyes on the prize.
 Not Duchy; maybe he was taking after his mom too much.
-He greeted the owners of the collies; he was distracted by all the excitement in the ring.
-He was terrified of losing his balance on the platform that moved, as well as running through a dark smelly tunnel.
+He greeted the owners of the collies; distracted by all the excitement in the ring, terrified of losing his balance on the moving platform, and running through a dark smelly tunnel.
 I put treats at either end of the tunnel, stooping down to look through to him, calling him, begging him until finally he made it out the other side.

 Judy didn’t come to the second agility class; she often got nervous herself.
 “Stop pushing him.
 He’s just a little dog,” she’d yell at me.
 When she came to the next class and saw him jump through the high hoop, she had tears of pride in her eyes.
 The woman who didn’t want a dog.